 Don’t slice mushrooms too thinly, or you’ll end up with shriveled up little brown nuggets.

-Another strategy to help brown those mushrooms: don’t toss them constantly.
+Don’t toss the mushrooms constantly.
 Leave them be and let them cook undisturbed for a few minutes on each side to achieve that beautiful golden sear.
 Hello, crispy, caramelized bits!

-And a final tip to make sure your mushrooms brown nicely: give them some breathing room!
+Give them some breathing room.
 Don’t crowd your mushrooms into a pan or you’ll end up with those sad, watery mushrooms that nobody likes.
 If you don’t have a 12-inch skillet like the recipe calls for, try cooking them in two separate batches.